 Base Salary.
 Each Named Executive Officer's base salary is a fixed component of annual compensation for performing specific job duties and functions.
 The compensation committee engages the human resources consulting division of Aon as our compensation consultant who assisted in setting the initial base salaries for the Named Executive Officers.
 Base salary is reviewed by the Board or the compensation committee periodically according to our normal compensation review standards and we intend to continue to use Aon to determine appropriate adjustments to base salaries going forward.
 The Employment Agreements provide for annual salaries of at least \$670,000, \$670,000 and \$400,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
-For fiscal year 2021, the compensation committee approved cost of living adjustments, resulting in the following annual base salaries with certain adjustments for our Named Executive Officers. \$725,000, \$725,000 and \$425,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
+For fiscal year 2021, the compensation committee approved cost of living adjustments, resulting in the following annual base salaries with certain adjustments for our Named Executive Officers: \$725,000, \$725,000 and \$425,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
 For fiscal year 2022, the compensation committee did not adjust the annual base salaries for our Named Executive Officers.
 For fiscal year 2023, the compensation committee approved cost of living adjustments, resulting in an increase of the annual base salary to \$475,000 for Mr. Ezzell.
-The compensation committee did not adjust the annual base salaries for Mr. Aisquith and Mr. Ezzell.
-The compensation committee did not adjust the annual base salaries for Mr. Aisquith and Mr. Ezzell.
+The compensation committee did not adjust the annual base salaries for Mr. Aisquith and Mr. Singleton in fiscal year 2023.

 Annual Bonus.
 In fiscal year 2020, the Company adopted a robust annual incentive program in which all of our Named Executive Officers participated in the 2021, 2022 and 2023 fiscal years.
 The amount of the annual bonus earned by each Named Executive Officer is contingent upon the achievement of performance metrics and targets set annually by the compensation committee, and may range from 0% to 200% of each Named Executive Officer's target annual bonus, based on the achievement of such metrics and targets.
 Adjusted EBITDA and aged inventory were utilized as metrics in fiscal years 2021, 2022 and 2023.
 We intend to continue to use these metrics going forward.
 The Employment Agreements provide for a target annual bonus of at least \$520,000, \$520,000 and \$100,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
 For fiscal year 2021, the compensation committee approved increases to the target annual bonus for each Named Executive Officer, resulting in the following target amounts: \$750,000, \$750,000 and \$250,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
-For fiscal year 2022, the compensation committee did not adjust the target annual bonus for each Named Executive Officer.
-For fiscal year 2023, the compensation committee approved an increase of the target annual bonus to \$350,000 for Mr. Ezzell due to the results of the peer group study with Aon.
+For fiscal year 2022, the compensation committee did not adjust the target annual bonus for sch with Ezzell due to the results of the peer group study with Aon.
 The compensation committee did not adjust the target annual bonus for Mr. Aisquith and Mr. Singleton in fiscal year 2023.